koenrane/KR-new-site/content/import/lessons-i-ve-learned-from-self-teaching.md

 # Be Comfortable with Approximate Models

-TL;DR: allow yourself to learn things in order of comprehensibility: don't try to learn general relativity before Newton's law of gravitation.
+TL;DR: Allow yourself to learn things in order of comprehensibility.
+Don't try to learn general relativity before Newton's law of gravitation.

 ---